silnrsi/libreoffice-linguistic-tools/README.md

 # LibreOffice Linguistic Tools

-This add-on inserts data from [SIL FieldWorks](http://software.sil.org/fieldworks/) into LibreOffice.
+This add-on inserts lexical and interlinear data from [SIL FieldWorks](http://software.sil.org/fieldworks/) into LibreOffice.
 Other features include Data Conversion using [SIL Converters](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=EncCnvtrs).

+![OOLT menu](/external%20docs/writer_menu.jpg)

 The primary site to download releases is https://extensions.libreoffice.org/extensions/lingtools.
 Source code can be downloaded from github.

-For detailed installation instructions and version history, see [README.txt](/LinguisticTools/help/README.txt)
+For installation instructions and version history, see [README.txt](/LinguisticTools/help/README.txt)

-![OOLT menu](/external%20docs/writer_menu.jpg)

 The latest release is [3.0](/releases/tag/3.0).
-Help is available from the menu, or you can download it here: [Linguistic Tools Help.pdf](/external%20docs/Linguistic_Tools_Help.pdf) (503 KB)
+Help is available from the menu, or you can download it here: [Linguistic Tools Help.pdf](/external%20docs/Linguistic_Tools_Help.pdf)

 # Technical Notes